Dive the waters off of Santa Cruz Island

 This is a beginner-friendly trip.
 We encourage learning and advancing skills and meeting new divers.
 This may be some guest’s first liveaboard trip and in some cases their first dive at the Channel Islands.
 Most dive sites provide a range of depths so intermediate to advanced divers will also enjoy this trip!
 If you are looking for a more challenging trip, please choose our Northern Island 3 Day.

 Yes!
-Nitrox fills for certified Nitrox divers are FREE on our overnight trips.
+Unlimited Nitrox fills for certified Nitrox divers are $25 a day on our overnight trips.
 Each fill is 32% oxygen/68% nitrogen.

 A great question that we’re happy to answer in more detail.